bythckr/neo-ruby-koans/README.md

 ### Ruby Koans

 An exercise in test-driven proof of knowledge of Ruby fundamentals.
+There are 282 unit and functional tests.

 #### What are Ruby koans?